A map of the world, Mendoza, Argentina

 Love comes in all forms… don’t forget about love with your BFF.
 Cali, Colombia

 So how do you choose between love and travelling?
 In my eyes, you shouldn’t have to.
 I don’t believe that these are two mutually exclusive things.
 I’ve met tons of couples who have happy and fulfilling relationships despite (or because of) a case of itchy feet; some of them travel together, sometimes only one partner travels often, or some even live on different continents from one another, but they make it work.
 I believe – as difficult as it may be to realise – if the person you’re with doesn’t understand your desire and passion to travel, perhaps he or she isn’t the right person for you at this time.
 That doesn’t mean that you’ll never be together (I do believe people can change), but being together “forever” is a whole lotta time.
 I would personally never want to be with someone who made me choose; I know that I would resent him or her in the end.
 Relationships need mutual respect, trust, and encouragement of each other’s passions, and forbidding someone to follow their dreams or forcing them to choose one or the other shows the complete opposite of those things.
-If you’re interested, the very best book I’ve read on modern dating is Modern Romance by Aziz Ansari.
-I devoured this book in one weekend and nodded along the entire time.

 And finally, to address Rebecca’s question: how has my choice to travel affected my boyfriend/marriage situation?
 It hasn’t.
 I’ve had a few really wonderful relationships, both while travelling and while settled.
 Hell, I’ve had more success in the love department with a backpack strapped on my back than I’ve had with a more permanent lifestyle in London.
 As cheesy as it sounds, I believe that the right person will come along at the right time.
 And when is that time?
 It’s when you are open-minded, it’s when you are happy with yourself and your life.
 I could have settled with guys in the past, but I knew I wanted to keep wandering, that my love affair was with the world above anything or anyone else.
 Almost every single one of my friends is engaged, married, or in a serious relationship, but what’s right for one person isn’t necessarily what’s right for you; choosing or wanting to make a life of travel already puts you on a different path, one that many would never dream of considering.
 That in itself – discovering what makes you happy and passionate – is something to be celebrated and something to be proud of.